Why We Work with Big Business and the Meat, Egg and Dairy Industry

-While there are many such stakeholders; for example the Government and Media has significant influence over the food industry, we cannot simply look at influence, we also need to look at which of these stakeholders are likely to actively partner with us and adopt policies or undertake projects that will advance our cause.
+While there are many such stakeholders, such as the Government and Media that have significant influence over the food industry, we cannot simply look at influence, we also need to look at which of these stakeholders are likely to actively partner with us and adopt policies or undertake projects that will advance our cause.

-Working with the meat egg & dairy industry
+Working with the meat, egg and dairy industry

 - Veganuary: Unilever, McDonalds & KFC are not the Enemy

 - Seven Possible Responses of Meat and Dairy Companies to Vegan Growth